Emotional development: autistic children and teenagers

 Here are ideas to help:

-- Point out your child’s emotions.
+- Point out your autistic child’s emotions.
 Start with emotions like happiness, fear and anger, and then move on to more complicated emotions like jealousy, frustration or embarrassment.
-You could say, ‘I can see that you’re frustrated.
+For example, ‘I can see that you’re frustrated.
 Are you having trouble with that guitar chord?’